 It’s no big secret that Google has been cracking down on ad disapprovals lately.
 The search powerhouse is becoming stricter in order to better regulate the quality of ads being shown to users.
-On the managed services team here at WordStream, we work with many accounts from various industries, and it seems that all industries are being affected.
+On the marketing services team here at WordStream, we work with many accounts from various industries, and it seems that all industries are being affected.
 Google is even digging into paused ads and flagging disapprovals.

 Why You Should Care About Ad Disapprovals

 For frequent, repeat offenders, Google is entitled to suspend your Google Ads (formerly known as Google AdWords) account.
 Obviously a suspended account means that ads are not being shown at all, so your company will see an overall decrease in leads and conversions.